projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

    -s <slot>,xhci,[bus1-port1,bus2-port2]

 - *slot*: virtual PCI slot number in DM
-- *bus-port*: specify which physical USB ports need to map to UOS.
+- *bus-port*: specify which physical USB ports need to map to a User VM.

 A simple example::

    -s 7,xhci,1-2,2-2

-This configuration means the virtual xHCI will appear in PCI slot 7 in UOS, and any physical USB device attached on 1-2 or 2-2 will be detected by UOS and used as expected.
+This configuration means the virtual xHCI will appear in PCI slot 7 in the User VM, and any physical USB device attached on 1-2 or 2-2 will be detected by a User VM and used as expected.

 USB DRD virtualization
 **********************